renuo/applications-setup-guide/ruby_on_rails/linting_and_automatic_check.md

 ## SCSS lint

-To lint the SASS/SCSS files in our project we are going to use the `sass-lint` npm package.
+To lint the SASS/SCSS files in our project we are going to use the `stylelint` npm package.

-`bin/yarn add sass-lint`
+`bin/yarn add stylelint stylelint-config-standard-scss`

-Add to the project the linter configuration file you can find in the templates folder and check the `bin/fastcheck` template to see the command to execute the SCSS linting.
+Add to the project the [linter configuration file](../templates/stylelintrc.yml) and check the [`bin/fastcheck` template](../templates/bin/fastcheck) to see the command to execute the SCSS linting.

-You may also need to add the `scss_lint` gem to your gemfile.

 ## Erb lint